Arusha National Park Details

 Although Ngurdoto is now extinct, Mt Meru is merely dormant, having last erupted only 100 years ago.
 The lava flow which occurred at this time can still be seen on the north-western side of the cone.
 The spectacular Meru Crater has formed 250,000 years ago as the result of a series explosion which blew away the entire eastern wall of the cone and showered the eastern side of the mountain with a mass of mud, rocks, lava and water.
 The Momela Lakes were formed out of depressions in the drying mud.

 The park is 21 km from Arusha and is reached by turning off the main Arusha to Moshi road at the signpost for the national park

 Our professional guide and driver will take you to an excellent series of gravel roads and tracks within the park which he will take you to all the main features and viewing points.
 The park can be visited throughout a year with rain season during October and November and again March and April where you will need 4WD vehicles.

 When driving around the park, you must be accompanied by a guide, but if you intend to walk, an armed guide/ranger is compulsory because of the danger of buffaloes.
 A guide/ranger is also compulsory if you intend to climb Mt.
 Meru and when you drive or walk around the Ngurdoto Crater rim, you are not allowed to walk down to the Crater floor.

 Shizi Safari guides contain knowledge and skills on how to take you around the park and experience the best wildlife view, birdlife and plants to be found there.
 We will take care as a note on accommodation, transport, climbing Mt.
 Meru and park entry fees.
-Kindly contact us more detail information and other questions regarding the Arusha national park.
+Kindly contact us with more detail information and other questions regarding the Arusha national park tours and Day trip.